alexanderi96/cicerone/README.md

     change dir to the respective folder and create the db file: cat schema.sql | sqlite3 cicerone.db run go build
     ./cicerone
+     remember to set the environment variable for the session cookie store: under windows: $Env:CICERONE_SESSION_KEY="your super secret key"
     open localhost:8081

 You can change the port in the config file